chalmersgit/SphericalHarmonics/README.md

 - Plot the spherical harmonics in a figure
 - Render a ground truth radiance map to compare with.

 The ground truth can be a little slow to compute, so I've added the ability to render the diffuse values at a low resolution while sampling the high resolution source image.
-After rendering at a low resolution, it up-samples using Lanczos interpolation.
+After rendering at a low resolution, I increase the resolution (so it's easier to see) using Lanczos interpolation.
 I found doing it this way was the most efficient while also producing high quality ground truth images.

 Usage:
 python sphericalHarmonics.py [string filename.ext] [int nBands]